taylorjdawson/Content/projects/Plasma MVP/JavaScript/Challenge Exit/task.md

 In this case, a user can challenge an exit and be rewarded for a successfuly challenge.

-1. Define a public `challengeExit` function with a challenging UTXO position, exiting UTXO index, exiting transaction in `bytes`, the proof proving the challenging transaction, signatures of the transaction, and a confirmation signature.

-The function should create a confirmation hash from the transaction hash and block root.

-The function should then require the owner address located at the exit UTXO position within `exits` to be equal to the recovered address, from the confirmation hash created above, and the confirmation signature passed into the function.

-> Hint: Use the `ECRecovery` library to `recover` the appropriate address.
+## Challenge Exit

+Define a public `challengeExit` function which takes in:

+- challenging UTXO position
+- exiting UTXO index
+- exiting transaction in `bytes`
+- the proof proving the challenging transaction
+- signatures of the transaction
+- and a confirmation signature.

 At this point, you should finish the function by removing the `exitor` from the specific `Exit` within `exits` and transferring the `EXIT_BOND` stored in the contract to the challenger's address.